webignition/http-client/README.md

 $client = new \webignition\Http\Client\Client();
 $client->redirectHandler()->enable();

-// The redirect limit defaults to 10 if not explicitly set.
-We'll go for a
-// limit of 2 here to show how things work.
-$client->redirectHandler()->setLimit(2);

 // At the time of writing, http://themactivist.com/tag/macrumors/ 301 redirects
 // to http://themactivist.com/tag/macrumors which itself 301 redirects to
 // http://themactivist.com/tag/macrumors/.
 Infinitely.
 Bad.